Use the KubernetesPodOperator

 startup_timeout_seconds=600,

-# The environment variables to be initialized in the container
+# The environment variables to be initialized in the container.

-# env_vars are templated.
+# The env_vars parameter is templated.

 env_vars={"EXAMPLE_VAR": "/example/value"},